nacastroc/task-manager-api/README.md

 ## Project Overview

-The TaskManager API is a simple task management system that allows users to create, update, delete, and retrieve tasks.
+The Task Manager API is a simple task management system that allows users to create, update, delete, and retrieve tasks.
 Users need to authenticate to access the API.

 ## Functional Requirements